 Hello everyone, I hope you’re doing great today!
-This is a complete setup and installation guide for WordPress on the DigitalOcean cloud server.
+The following article is a complete setup and installation guide for WordPress on the DigitalOcean cloud server.
 I’ve also included the video demo for ease of understanding.

-Firstly, if you’re reading this article then I don’t think you need an introduction to what is WordPress(WP) all about.
+Firstly, if you’re reading this article, I don’t think you need an introduction to what WordPress(WP) is all about.

-Let’s get started with our complete end-to-end guide on installing WordPress on DigitalOcean.
+Let’s start with our complete end-to-end guide on installing WordPress on DigitalOcean.
 I’d suggest bookmarking (Ctrl+D) this page for your future reference.
-I will be updating this article every now and then.
+I will be updating this article now and then.

 Sign up and Create a Droplet

 The very first thing that you need is to create an account at DigitalOcean and spin a droplet.
-The steps are pretty simple and straight forward.
+The steps are pretty straightforward.

 Steps to Sign up DigitalOcean with free $50 credits:

-- Hit [Sign up] button on the Home Page
+2. Hit the [Sign up] button on the Home Page

-- Enter Email Address and desired Password OR you can even register with Google or GitHub Account using SSO
+3. Enter your Email Address and desired Password, OR you can even register with Google or GitHub Account using SSO.

-You’ll be asked for a couple of basic questions along with the project name and other details.
+You’ll be asked some basic questions along with the project name and other details.
 You can refer to this DigitalOcean registration guide for further details.

 Steps to Create Droplet for WordPress:

-Once you’re into DigitalOcean dashboard console follow the below steps to spin a droplet server.
+Once you’re into the DigitalOcean dashboard console, follow the below steps to spin a droplet server.

-- Select the latest Ubuntu OS 20.04 (current stable version while writing this post)
+2. Select the latest Ubuntu OS 20.04 (the current stable version while writing this post)

-You’ve now signed up for an account and also created a basic droplet to host WordPress.
+You’ve now signed up for an account and created a primary droplet to host WordPress.
 You can refer to this detailed guide on DigitalOcean Droplet Creation and get free credits.

 Watch the Video Tutorial on DigitalOcean Sign up and Droplet Creation for free: